MayeultheLink/fract_ol/README.md

 Let's take the iterations with a = 1 and b = 0.
 Turns out we already did this one, it's the one that goes 1, 2, 5, 26, ...?.
 For this one, it quickly appears that it's leaning towards infinity.
 Therefore, we paint this point with a bright colour.
 In fact, let's make this a rule : the quicker it appears to lean towards infinity, the brighter the color.

 And there we have it.
 A mesmerizing shape in which we can zoom in for eternity without ever reaching an end.

-That's because you can always get more precise with more iterations to see where it's going, but you can never get to the last iteration.
+The infinitely zooming in effect is because you can always get more precise with more iterations to see where it's going, but you can never get to the last iteration.
 Iterations are like peanuts : you can always have one more.

 You can see this concept of number of iterations visually in this program by choosing the Serpienski's Carpet mode.
 When you launch it, you will get a blue square in a white square.
 If the white square has a side of 1, then the blue square has a side of 1/3, dividing the white square into nine new squares, themselves to be divided into 9 square by a blue square, and so on and so on.
 Try it by pressing 'T'.
 The more you iterate by pressing 'T', the more your fractal is precise.